loonaticx/panda3d-egg-bible/docs/home/reference/collide.rst

     Rather than being a solid collision surface, the defined surface represents a boundary.
-The name of the surface will be thrown as an event when an avatar crosses into the interior, and name-out will be thrown when an avater exits.
+The name of the surface will be thrown as an event when an avatar crosses into the interior, and name-out will be thrown when an avatar exits.

 descend